-- 8.-(1) A decision of the directors is taken in accordance with this article when all eligible directors indicate to each other by any means that they share a common view on a matter - (2) Such a decision may take the form of a resolution in writing, copies of which have been signed by each eligible director or to which each eligible director has otherwise indicated agreement in writing - (3) References in this article to eligible directors are to directors who would have been entitled to vote on the matter had it been proposed as a resolution at a directors' meeting - (4) A decision may not be taken in accordance with this article if the eligible directors would not have formed a quorum at such a meeting directors or by authorising the company secretary (if any) to give such notice
+- 8.-(1) A decision of the directors is taken in accordance with this article when all eligible directors indicate to each other by any means that they share a common view on a matter.
+For this purpose it is not necessary for the appointor of an alternate director to indicate that he shares a common view with the other directors if the alternate director, which he has appointed, indicates that he shares a common view with the other directors. - (2) Such a decision may take the form of a resolution in writing, copies of which have been signed by each eligible director or to which each eligible director has otherwise indicated agreement in writing.
+For this purpose it is not necessary for the appointer of an alternate director to sign the written resolution or otherwise indicate his agreement in writing if the alternate director, which he has appointed, signs the written resolution or otherwise indicates his agreement in writing - (3) References in this article to eligible directors are to directors who would have been entitled to vote on the matter and whose vote would have been counted had it been proposed as a resolution at a directors' meeting - (4) A decision may not be taken in accordance with this article if the eligible directors would not have formed a quorum at such a meeting